abooij/wiwikwlhott/faq.rst

 Similarly, we can define when a type is :math:`n`-**truncated**, without having to state any requirements above dimension :math:`n`.
 Namely, if a type is :math:`n`-truncated, it is also automatically :math:`(n+1)`-truncated.
+Just like the previous example, this claim is true both as a statement in HoTT, and as a claim about the homotopical semantics of HoTT.

-**Univalence** will let you translate results along things that should be considered the same.
-A predicate that holds for a type :math:`A` automatically also holds for an equivalent :math:`B`.
+Univalence will let you translate results along things that should be considered the same.
+A predicate that holds for a type :math:`A` automatically also holds :math:`B` if there is an equivalence from :math:`A` to :math:`B`.

-Now let's suppose you take the widely-known definition of higher-dimensional zoggblobs from classical mathematics, and naively translate it to type theory.
-Then it is likely you lose this automatic invariance, for exactly the same reasons that you didn't used to have it in classical mathematics in the first place.
-We give some examples.
+If you naively translate the widely-known definition of higher-dimensional zoggblobs from classical mathematics into HoTT, then it is likely you don't have such automatic invariance of predicates along zoggblobs that are considered equivalent.
+This breaks for essentially the same reasons that you didn't used to have the invariance in classical mathematics in the first place.
+We state some examples.

 .. todo::
    Think about some examples.